ccarvel/digitalscholarship/step_1_cli.md

 ---
-title: 1.
+page.title: 1.
 INSTALL HOMEBREW, PYTHON, AND PIP
 ---
 ## 1. INSTALL HOMEBREW, PYTHON, AND PIP
 * Open your macOS Terminal with Spotlight by entering<br/>